-Department of Energy/BrightSource Solar Power Projects.We represent DOE as loan guarantor in a limited-recourse project financing for construction of three concentrating solar thermal electric generating plants, totaling 375 MW, to be located near the Ivanpah Dry Lake in the Mojave Desert.
+Representing DOE as loan guarantor in a limited-recourse project financing for the construction of three concentrating solar thermal electric generating plants, totaling 375 MW, to be located near the Ivanpah Dry Lake in the Mojave Desert.

-CH Energy/Shirley Wind Power ProjectWe represent CH Energy, a New York-based energy company, in connection with the acquisition, development, and financing of a 20-MW wind power project in Brown County, Wisconsin.
-Wind turbines and operations and maintenance services will be provided by Nordex USA, Inc.
+Representing CH Energy, a New York‒based energy company, in connection with the acquisition, development, and financing of a 20-MW wind power project in Brown County, Wisconsin.
+Wind turbines, as well as operations and maintenance services, will be provided by Nordex USA, Inc.

 Represented IDB as political-risk guarantor with respect to $144,000,000 of currency convertibility and transferability coverage, as well as breach-of-contract coverage, for a loan made by a syndicate of commercial banks and institutional investors to finance a power project in the Dominican Republic.